Eglinton, Western Australia

 Eglinton is a locality in the Western Australian capital city of Perth, approximately 44 km north of Perth's central business district on the Indian Ocean.
-For the most part, the suburb is covered in native banksia woodland, scrubland and heath typical of the Swan Coastal Plain.
+For the most part, the suburb is covered in native banksia woodland, scrubland, and heath typical of the Swan Coastal Plain.
 However, in recent years, there has been growth in residential estates, with a town centre to be built in the near future.
-There are also plans for the Joondalup railway line to be extended through the suburb (terminating in Yanchep) with Eglinton railway station to be located inside Allara estate.

-Part of the City of Wanneroo local government area, it is bounded to the north by Yanchep, to the east by Carabooda and to the south by Alkimos.
-The area is part of the Alkimos-Eglinton region being considered by the State Government for a future urban region.
+Part of the City of Wanneroo local government area, it is bounded to the north by Yanchep, to the east by Carabooda, and to the south by Alkimos.

+The area is part of the Alkimos-Eglinton region being developed by the State Government as future satellite city.
 Eglinton is now being developed with the Amberton estate from Stockland and Allara Estate from Satterly, which is one of only two estates in Western Australia to achieve a six star energy rating.

 History

 Eglinton was approved in 1974 as a suburb name and is named after the barque Eglinton, which was wrecked on rocks near Alkimos that now bear its name.

 Prior to European settlement, the Mooro tribe of the Noongar people had lived in what has become the northern Perth metropolitan region for more than 40,000 years, taking advantage of the abundant food and water around the chain of wetlands on the Swan Coastal Plain.
 According to local legend, Pipidinny Swamp, located in eastern Eglinton, was created from the blood and meat of the crocodile's tail as he walked back towards the Swan River after his fight with the shark.

 In 1865, European settlers used the Aboriginal tracks along the west side of the lakes as a stock route from Dongara to Fremantle.
-The portion of the stock route between Joondalup and Yanchep was made part of the Bicentennial Heritage Trails Network in 1988, and is now known as the Yaberoo Budjara Heritage Trail.
+The portion of the stock route between Joondalup and Yanchep was made part of the Bicentennial Heritage Trails Network in 1988 and is now known as the Yaberoo Budjara Heritage Trail.

 The area is mostly scrub and bushland today but also has some low-level agriculture based along Wanneroo and Pipidinny Roads as well as housing estates abutting Marmion Avenue.